A savory, garlicky white bean puree with a creamy, whipped texture. Works as a delicious alternative to mashed potatoes.

 Make the Puree: In a food processor, combine the beans, the garlic with its oil, lemon juice, miso, and a bit of water.
 Puree until completely smooth.
 Then season to taste with salt and pepper.
 (I like to wait til the end to add salt since many canned beans are quite salty already.)

-Serve the Puree: Transfer the puree to a shallow bowl, drizzle with a bit of extra oil, and sprinkle with za’atar and the fried leeks (if using).
+Serve the Puree: Transfer the white bean mash to a shallow bowl, drizzle with a bit of extra oil, and sprinkle with za’atar and the fried leeks.

 Frequently Asked Questions